Mildrin/GE-Logs/README.md

 ----------

-Chops and Banks Normal Logs outside of the Grand Exchange
+Chops and banks normal logs at the Grand Exchange for Profit.